-The blades of the Creeping Red Fescue grass is very fine and narrow and have a rich green color.
+The blades of the Creeping Red Fescue grass are very fine and narrow and have a rich green color.
 This type of turf grass does not take long to grow and cover the lawn.
-Another advantage with the Creeping Red Fescue grass is that it is not aggressive in growth and is easy to maintain.
+Another advantage of the Creeping Red Fescue grass is that it is not aggressive in growth and is easy to maintain.

 This grass remains green all year long in cool climate regions.
-During summer, the grass turns a pale green color and become dormant.
+During summer, the grass turns a pale green color and becomes dormant.
 It can turn brown when temperatures are very high.

 The botanical name of Buffalo grass is Buchloe dactyloides; it is native to the Great Plains from Montano to Mexico.
 It belongs to the warm season perennial shortgrass variety.
 It can withstand extreme hot or cold temperatures and survive extreme drought conditions.

 The grass blades of the Buffalo grass measures 12 inches in length.
-Buffalo grass spreads using stolons (stems that grow on the surface of the soil or just below the ground).
+Buffalo grass spreads using stolons (stems that grow on the soil's surface or just below the ground).

-New varieties of all of the grass mentioned above are being developed for lush green and good quality turfgrass.
+New varieties of all grass mentioned above are being developed for lush green and good quality turfgrass.